xchatzil/NOVA/README.md

 The repository contains two projects:
 1. notebooks: Jupyter notebooks of the local experiments and plots of all evaluation results
-2. nebulastream: A fork of the NebulaStream master with the NOVA integration
+2. nebulastream: A fork of NebulaStream with the NOVA integration

 ## Python Ιncludes
 - Python implementations of the following approaches: